ChrisTsoiGit/chat-app/docs/api-design.md

 <br>

-- [x] Use the following template to describe each of your endpoints.
+- [x] We use the following template to describe each of our endpoints.
-- [x] Everything between the guillemots (« and ») should be replaced by you to describe the endpoint.
+- [x] Everything between the guillemots (« and ») should be replaced to describe the endpoint.
 - [x] Mandatory fields are:
   - Endpoint path
   - Endpoint method
   - Response
   - Response shape
 - [x] Optional fields:
-  - If your endpoint needs to know who the person is, then include the **_Headers/Authorization_** part.
+  - If the endpoint needs to know who the person is, then include the **_Headers/Authorization_** part.
-  - If your endpoint is a POST, PUT, or PATCH, include the Request shape (JSON) part.
+  - If the endpoint is a POST, PUT, or PATCH, include the Request shape (JSON) part.

 <br>